bora-uyumazturk/vaccine-availability-ui/README.md

 ## Disclaimer

 I am not in any way associated with CVS Pharmacy or their affilicates.
-This map only shows availability according to their appointment page and is not meant to be comprehensive.
-Please keep in mind that CVS is only one place where you may find vaccines, and there are certainly many others.
+Please keep in mind that CVS is only one place where you may find vaccines, and there are plenty of others.
+Please check your state health department website for further guidance.